Dev-Genesis/CSX/README.md

 The Contract is based on ERC20 Token Standard.

+The code is written for Solidity version 0.4.20

 ## What is this repository for?
 * *Crypto Securities Token* ICO contract.